kburdge/JLAB_TESS/README.md

 - provide students with white dwarf-white dwarf binary system light curve used for calibrating LISA
 - model the experiment after Joan's RSI project
 - Pros: we can incorporate the white dwarf mass-radii relationship so students can get the absolute masses from fitting ELLC, perform further calculations such as solving for the system's semi-major axis with Kepler's laws, etc.

+Further ideas:
+- cross-matching with Gaia to obtain more information about the star system

 ## References
 [1] Jacob T. VanderPlas 2018 ApJS 236 16